bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 ## Housekeeping ##

-Whenever I lean on an argument I make elsewhere in the piece, I try to use[ internal links that look like this ][Housekeeping](which will take you right back to this section).
+Whenever I lean on an argument I make elsewhere in the piece, I try to use [internal links that look like this][Housekeeping] (which will take you right back to this section).
 You shouldn't worry about losing your place because clicking an internal link will make a link back to the section you jumped from appear in the upper right.

-External links [look like this one that actually links back to this piece](http://benjaminreinhardt.com/parpa).
-I try to only use them when it's painfully obvious what they link to, usually the name of a piece I'm referencing directly in the text.
+External links [look like this one that actually links back to this piece.](http://benjaminreinhardt.com/parpa) I try to only use them when it's painfully obvious what they link to, usually the name of a piece I'm referencing directly in the text.

 This piece is long and everybody will get more or less value from different sections.
 Selecting a persona in the section above will highlight the headings of some sections in the table of contents and grey-out the headings of others in a 'recommended path' for that persona.
 It won't make anything disappear.
 You can get rid of the highlighting by choosing "chart your own adventure."